edyrol/ZeroSumSquares/README.md

 This program finds all {-1,1}-colorings of a N by M matrix with discrepancy d and no zero-sum squares.

 usage: ./main N M d [stop_at_first]

+The results we obtained can be found in text format in the Results folder.